skypher/disclosure/README.md

 Seriously, upon request, I will gladly design a clever crop circle encoded with, "Help!
 What should we do?"
 Another option: "Help!
 What is the best question to ask?"
 All the government needs to do is print out a few copies, pay a farmer a few grand, head out to the fields with ropes and boards, stamp and sway, roll the live-streaming cameras, and wait.
 Though, this will likely not occur due to (2).

-Next, to further complicate things, considering the many designs and interpretations, we should consider crop circles are the work of multiple alien types.
+Next, to further complicate things, because of the many designs and interpretations, we should consider whether crop circles are the work of multiple alien types.

 Read the analysis of this intricate pattern: http://www.cropcircleconnector.com/anasazi/fringe2014m.html.
 The decoded message is:

 > "Beware the bearers of FALSE gifts & their BROKEN PROMISES.
 Much PAIN but still time.
 BELIEVE.
 There is GOOD out there.
 We OPpose DECEPTION.
 Conduit CLOSING."

+This crop circle, though materfully done, contains two glaring isues:

-In this example, humans must infer if the aliens are talking about governments, other aliens, or both.
-For all we know, crop circles could be alien propaganda tools.
-The 500D chess scenario is compatible with such vague statements.
+1. Humans are left to infer if the aliens are talking about governments, other aliens, or both.
+2. Some analysts believe this crop circle is a sort of alien wanted poster for evil Orion aliens, as per the three stars or UAP above the alien's shoulder.

+Seemingly beyond human construction, yet such a vague warning for humanity.
+For all we know, crop circles could be alien propaganda or false historical trust building tools.

+Again, the 500D chess scenario again prevails.

-Aliens: say what you mean, or it looks like you are toying with the public even more than the government.
+Aliens: come out with it, or it looks like you are toying with the public even more than the government.

 ## Conclusion